Students seeking academic accommodations must first register with Student Accessibility Services (SAS).

 ALL students receiving accommodations must be registered.
-To register with us, they must complete an application, submit appropriate documentation to verify the disability, and meet with the SAS Director.
-The Director reviews documentation and determines eligibility for services.
+To register with us, they must complete an application, submit appropriate documentation to verify the disability, and meet with an SAS staff member.
+SAS reviews documentation and determines eligibility for services.
 Students approved for accommodations are encouraged to meet privately with course instructors to discuss their needs.

 All students who are qualified for accommodations will present the instructor with an LOA.
-The LOA is written by the SAS Director.
+The LOA is written by SAS.

 Students who request academic accommodations for disabilities but have not yet registered at SAS need to be referred to our office to complete the registration process before accommodations are arranged.